jptacek/JPtacek.com/src/documents/2014/03/modest-proposal-for-time/index.html.md

 tags: ["Ephemera","Time"]
 ---

-<p>Time, if he could travel time<br/> He would have been on time<br/>
-Frank Black ,<i>Czar</i></p>

 Time, when you really think about it, is CRAZY.
 We expect it to be this constant in life, slowly, we hope, marching forward, but invariably going quicker than we want.
-However, the concept of time, as in “What time is it?” has changed over the centuries, and with the pace escalating during the information age.
+However, the concept of time, as in “What time is it?” has changed over the centuries, with the pace escalating during the information age.
 If there is one thing Einstein taught us with the Theory of
 Relativity, it is that time is not constant.

 <p>
 <iframe src="//embed.gettyimages.com/embed/170005639?et=nWcnkqVu1kqdS502pKbOwQ&sig=s8_rsinXAg4An_OdikCOsC8wD4286jeXRHYq9O-CMXs=" width="400" height="551" frameborder="0" scrolling="no"></iframe>
 </p>

-In this post, there are really two ideas of time… The first, relates to the time on a clock that we all reference.
+There are really two ideas of time… The first, relates to the time on a clock that we all reference.
 The second, is the larger concept of time that is part of the theories that
 Einstein laid out in his Special and General Theories of Relativity.
 We will focus on the clock for most of this.

 ![Einstein](einstein.jpg)

-When I interview people for jobs, or talk with young programmers, I will sometimes ask a question.
-You are running a website and are taking orders for customers all over the world, how do you handle the date and time of an order.
+When I interview people for jobs, or talk with young programmers, I will sometimes ask a variation of this question, "you are running a website and are taking orders for customers all over the world, how do you handle the date and time of an order?".
 This question is amazingly complex.

 First, you get an idea if the person has a grasp of time zones and local geography beyond the one they are in, which is always a good first step.
 This leads to other discussions.
 Do they mention Daylight Saving Time?
-Do they mention what a pain Indiana and/or Arizona, which don't recognize Daylist Saving Time, is?
+Do they mention what a pain Indiana and/or Arizona, which don't recognize Daylight Saving Time, is?

 They make it this far, you are happy.
-Next however, you hope they mention there really isn’t a decent way to know where a user is.
-Unless the user explicitly provides an address or a time zone, you are not guaranteed to know where they are.
+Next however, you hope they mention there really isn’t a decent way to know where a user is when they place an order to determine what time the thinks it is when they placed the order.
+Unless they explicitly provides an address or a time zone, you are not guaranteed to know where they are.
 You can guess based on things like IP address, however, this costs money.
 You can ask the user if you will let them use their location based on their browser geolocation feature, but if they are like me, this is a sign to go to another site.

 So, you say to yourself, the best thing I can do when a user places an order is to ask them to provide their username and address, this will surely solve the problem.
 No, it really won’t…..
 Do you save the time zone where they placed the order?
-If I am vacationing in sunny California and order the latest Marvel Blu-Ray to be shipped to my house, what is the proper order time?
-The time where I placed the order or my time back home?
+If I am vacationing in sunny California and order the latest Marvel Blu-Ray to be shipped to my house, what is the proper order time from my perspective?
+The time back home or the time where I am?

 This does not even get into the craziness of time zone names.
 I live in the Midwest, home of Central Standard Time (CST).
 However, there is also Cuba Standard Time, China Standard Time, and Central Standard Time in Australia, all claiming the acronym